Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

 - Export the web app to a designated file system directory.

-- Transfer the files to the FTP server with the FtpUpload task.
-For a deeper understanding, consider checking Microsoft's official documentation on the FTPUpload task.
+- Transfer the files to the remote server with the FtpUpload task.
+For a deeper understanding, check Microsoft's official documentation on the FTPUpload task.

 This YAML file outlines the Azure DevOps pipeline for an ASP.NET application, specifying the build and deployment process.